99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 - routing policy: how r53 responds to queries
 - TTL amount of time the rcord is cached at DNS resolver

+Route 53 Records TTL:
+- the client will respond with the cached ip if TTL hasnt expired yet.